Dharvi/AI-color-detect/README.md

   - Jumped write into the code

 and Results were just wow !!!
-Have a look into the Jupyter Notebook I ahve uploaded and you will see it!
+Have a look into the Jupyter Notebook I have uploaded and you will see it!

 After having a look into it what do you feel could be the use cases of it?
 Well I will share what I feel for example:-